 The politicians who made up the first Labour government were drawn mostly from the union movement, especially former miners’ leaders such as Bob Semple.
 They included a minority of educated liberals, for example lawyer Rex Mason.

 Labour’s economic policies were often termed Keynesian, after the principles of British economist John Maynard Keynes.
 Keynes advocated a mixed public–private economy and government-led stimulation of economies during times of recession and depression, rather than cutting back state expenditure to balance the Budget.
 A New Zealand review of Keynes’s breakthrough book says: ‘the most striking point about Mr Keynes’s book is that it parallels the views of the Labour Party’, suggesting that the Labour Party was developing its ideas at the same time as Keynes, rather than simply adopting them.

 Labour’s electoral breakthrough in 1935 changed the political landscape, creating the two-party system that dominated New Zealand politics for the rest of the 20th century.
 In 1936 the National Party was formed out of the Liberal–Reform coalition.
 Labour and National alternated as either governing party or official opposition until the introduction of proportional representation in 1996.

 Labour’s total years in office as a governing party lag behind National’s.
 Two Labour governments (1957–60 and 1972–75) have lasted only a single three-year term.
-Twice more, however (1935–49 and 1984–90), longer-serving Labour governments have radically changed the direction of public policy in New Zealand.
+However, two longer-serving (1935–49 and 1984–90) Labour governments have radically changed the direction of public policy in New Zealand.